ARE YOU REQUIRED TO PROVIDE AN HS CODE ON YOUR EXPORT DOCUMENTS?

-Only the ‘sub-heading’ (1st 6 digits) is required.
-FTA Certificates of Origin require a six digit HS Code to be assigned for each product.
+On a Certificate of Origin only the HS code is required.
+FTA Certificates of Origin require a HS Code to be assigned for each product.
+The HS code has six digits, is internationally recognised and published by the World Customs Organisation.
+The HS Code makes up the ‘Sub-Heading’ (1st 6 digits) of each New Zealand Tariff Statistical Code.
 Providing the HS code on non-preferential Chamber Certificates of Origin is optional.
-On New Zealand Customs import or export entries the full New Zealand 8 digit HS code plus the 3 digit NZ statistical code is required.
+On New Zealand Customs import or export entries the full New Zealand 8 digit tariff code plus the 3 digit NZ statistical code is required.

 The “ex” prefix in front of the HS 2017 subheading indicates that the corresponding HS 2022 entry has taken only some of the types of goods (scope) covered by the HS 2017 subheading.